NotSoulfur/LTWShaderList/README.md

 This list also lists shader that has bugs, but not critical bugs.

 Credit doesn't lead to the creator of the shaders, but a person who found it working on LTW.
 To respect the shader creator, we put offical links to the list.

+Since The List Maintainer is only myself.
+The shaders on list may have undiscovered bugs due to differences of GPUs.
+**Device used:** Poco X6 Pro
+**Chipset:** Mediatek Dimensity 8300 Ultra
 # Shader List
 | Status | Shader Name | Link | Bugs | Last Checked | Credit |
 |--------|-------------|------|------|--------------|--------|